dblatcher/adventure-game/README.md

 ## App Configuration
-Create a ".env.local" file in the proect root (These are git ignored by default) and use it to set the app's environment variables:
+Create a ".env.local" file in the project root (These are git ignored by default) and use it to set the app's environment variables:
 * VUE_APP_GAME_NAME (string): Used in the path to the folder for the game you want to run(see 'Games' above).
 E.G. Setting to 'my-game' will make the relative path to the folder "/games/my-game".
 * VUE_APP_DEBUG_ONSCREEN ('off'/'on'): Debug messages about in-game "orders" are printed to the screen to help debugging the script for your game.
 (Turn 'off' for production).
 * VUE_APP_DEBUG_LOGGING ('off'/'on'): Debug messages about in-game "orders" are logged in the browser console.